CoNarrative/framework-x/site/src/content/intro.md

 >
 > ***Note**: Emphasis is Redux's.*

-We agree reducing functions should be pure in the sense they shouldn't mutate the global state.
+Framework-X satisfies these requirements while stiWe agree reducing functions should be pure in this way.
 But we find fewer reasons in theory and practice that an event's effects should be separated in this way.

-The consequences of enforcing it have entailed that all effects apart from a new state value are specified in Redux's middleware.
-This comes with some complexity:
+The consequences of calling reducer code directly entail that events can't be handled in one place with a pure function.
+This requires the existence of something like Redux's middleware, so that reducers can be pure functions and middleware can execute side effects.
+This works, but comes with some cost:
+- All events pass through middleware
+- Individual middleware may operate on some events but not others
+- Some middleware look for a particular key on the event and do something if it's present based on arbitrary logic

-- Events that are handled in the reducer may be handled here also
+- Events that are handled in middleware may also be handled in a reducer
 - Middleware may mutate the event.
 Any changes are visible to subsequent middlewares and reducers.
 Middleware is executed in the order it was registered.
-- All events pass through middleware
-- Individual middleware may operate on some events but not others
 - Middleware is unable to specify a state update directly
-- Some middleware look for a particular key on the event and do something if it's present based on arbitrary logic

 - Middleware may be a third-party library with its own API